Testing the Amp\`ere-Maxwell law on the photon mass and Lorentz-Poincar\'e symmetry violation with MMS multi-spacecraft data: Method and data analysis

+The displacement current is computed from the ratio of the electric field variation over the sample interval of 1 s.
 The average of ${\vec j}_E = 1.4 \times 10^{-14}$ Am$^{-2}$ is six orders of magnitude smaller than the averages of the curl and particle currents and two orders below their smallest difference, Tab. \ref{averages-currents}.
-The displacement current is computed from the ratio of the electric field variation over the sample interval of 1 s.
+This assures us that its contribution is negligible with respect to the other two currents.
 We thus compared, at each second, ${\vec j}_B$ with ${\vec j}_P$, Eq. (\ref{amperemaxwellmod-123}).
-We label the comparison "inconsistency" if the two current bands - nominal values $\pm$ errors from Eqs. (\ref{error-jp},\ref{error-jb}) - do not overlap.
-These errors are experimental, obtained from the propagation of the reported instrumental uncertainties.
-The gap which is left is attributed to a non-Maxwellian current ${\vec j}_{nM}$, Eq. (\ref{amperemaxwellmod-123}).
-Instead a "consistency" occurs when the two current bands overlap.
+We label the comparison ''inconsistency'' if there is a gap between the two current bands - nominal values plus/minus the errors from Eqs. (\ref{error-jp},\ref{error-jb}).
+We stress that these errors are experimental, obtained from the propagation of the reported instrumental uncertainties.
+According to our approach, we the gap might be attributed to a non-Maxwellian current ${\vec j}_{nM}$, Eq. (\ref{amperemaxwellmod-123}) or to an undetected error.
+A ''consistency'' occurs when the two current bands overlap.
 In these cases, we determine an upper limit to ${\vec j}_{nM}$, as the smallest amount to add (subtract) to (from) one of the two currents to arrive at an inconsistency case, Fig. \ref{fig1}.
-In short, the procedure is
+The procedure is